 The Constrictor Hot Sauce Scoville Rating

-To put it simply, The Constrictor hot sauce likely rates around 2,200,000 SHUs on the Scoville Scale, making it the hottest natural sauce we have ever tasted.
-Though the exact Scoville rating has not yet been shared by Hot Ones, the ingredients are almost purely Carolina Reapers.
-The Carolina Reaper pepper Scoville is well known to be around the 2.2 million mark, meaning this hot sauce is likely the same.
+To put it simply, The Constrictor hot sauce comes in at 1,400,000 SHUs on the Scoville Scale, making it one of the hottest natural sauces we have ever tasted.
+Consisting of almost purely Carolina Reapers, it is no wonder this sauce is scorching.

 How Much Does The Constrictor Cost?